-Extends the fundamentals of algebra including systems of linear equations; factoring polynomials; square roots; and solutions and graphs of quadratic equations.
-Emphasis is on multiple representations of algebraic objects and the connections between algebra and geometry.
+Extends the foundations of algebra: generalizing linear and quadratic relationships, solving linear and quadratic equations, developing a geometric understanding and multiple representations for multiplying and factoring polynomials; the square roots concept.
+Emphasis is on conceptual understanding, connections between algebra and geometry, and communication.
 Prerequisite: MATH 098 or placement test (5 CR) (N)